The U.S. District Court issued an opinion in another “the bank was bad when it foreclosed on me when I wasn’t, you know, paying my mortgage” case.

-- Plaintiffs cannot show they reasonably and detrimentally relied on any of bank’s statements;
+- Plaintiffs cannot show they reasonably and detrimentally relied on any of the bank’s statements;

 - A bank being hard to deal with is annoying but not actionable (I’m paraphrasing!)

-- The absence of a “a clear and definite promise” make promissory estoppel inapplicable;
+- The absence of “a clear and definite promise” make promissory estoppel inapplicable;

 - A letter that lacks bargained-for consideration and a definite manifestation of mutual assent cannot alone be a contract;

 - There are no tort claims in this case that would make claims for negligence or negligent misrepresentation under Maryland law.”